CUCyber/cucyber.github.io/class/networking-intro/networking-intro.md

 ##### IPv4 and IPv6

 * IPv4
     - 32-bit Addresses
     - Written in dot-decimal notation
     - Private and Public Addresses
         + Private - 192.168.1.1
         + Public - 130.127.151.120
 * IPv6
     - 128-bit Addresses
     - Written in the form of eight groups of four hexadecimal digits
     - 2001:0db8:85a3:0000:0000:8a2e:0370:7334

-#### Ports

-##### What is a Port?

-* A port is a number that designates a communication channel
-* A service is a long running application that listens on a particular address and port
-* Most services have a default port, but can be reassigned if need be.

-Note:
-Firewalls (eg. UFW and network firewalls) are able to block communications by port rather than allow all or no traffic.
-For example, the service secure shell (SSH) listens on port 22, Apache (a web server) listens on port 80 (the default HTTP port) and possibly 443 (the default HTTPS port), and DNS services listen on port 53 (the default DNS port).
+### Layer 4 - Transport Layer

+* Responsibilities
+    - How much data do we send?
+    - Error detection
+* TCP and UDP

 ### TCP and UDP